Board of Trustees

 Chair

-Born in Birmingham, she is a graduate of Goldsmiths College, London, holds a Masters in Organisational Development from Middlesex University and was a Clore Fellow in 2007/08.
+Sarah was born in Birmingham and grew up in the South West.
+She is a graduate of Goldsmiths College, London – holds a Masters in Organisational Development, and was a Clore Fellow in 2007/08.

 Kaya Stanley-Money profile picture